 That 100% sounds like what I experience over the last year with my coffee intake.

 So, yes, the scientific community has different definitions and different opinions on the addiction level of caffeine, but if you’re reading this post, you probably do believe that caffeine and coffee is addicting.
 And while there is research to show that coffee does have some solid health benefits, I’m going to focus on the benefits of reducing coffee intake in this post.

 How my caffeine addiction started

 My personal experience, without a formal study needed, is that it’s definitely an addictive substance.
-Over the last 10 years after I fell in love with coffee, my caffeine intake has steadily increased.
+Over the last 10 years after I fell in love with coffee, my daily caffeine consumption has steadily increased.
 I also fell in love with finding really great coffee and I appreciate the ritual of coffee.
 I love waking up to the smell of my drip coffee machine starting to brew on a timer.
 On the weekends, I love grinding fresh beans and making french press coffee.
 Holding a cup of coffee as I slowly wake up is one of my favorite forms of comfort.